-A savings account is a great place to keep cash that you don’t plan to spend immediately.
-These accounts keep your money safe and accessible while paying you interest, but there are several different types of savings accounts to choose from, as well as alternative accounts that fill a similar role.
-Each variation—and every bank or credit union) has different features, so it’s important to understand your options.
+A savings account is a great place to keep cash that you don’t plan to spend immediately because it keeps your money safe and accessible while paying you a little bit of interest.
+There are several different types of savings accounts to choose from, as well as alternative accounts that fill a similar role.
+Each variation—and every bank or credit union that offers these accounts—has different features, so it’s important to understand your options.

 - Basic savings accounts